How To Start A Nonprofit In Alabama

 Once you form your Alabama nonprofit, you can apply for an EIN online at the IRS website or by phone.
 Or you can save yourself the trouble and add our convenient EIN service for an additional fee when you hire Northwest.

-To get an Alabama tax account number, access “My Alabama Taxes” (MAT) at the Alabama Department of Revenue website.
+Your nonprofit will need to get a state tax account number from the Alabama Department of Revenue.
+To register, access “My Alabama Taxes” (MAT) at the Alabama Department of Revenue’s website.
 The application is free, but it will take between 3-5 business days to receive your account number.
 You will need your Alabama tax ID to apply for Alabama state tax exemptions.